Feyerabend/ABC80/BEFORE.md

 ## Seven-S

-The man behind the technical part of ABC80, Lars Karlsson, started in 1971 his company Dataindustrier AB (approximately translated as "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
+The man behind the technical part of ABC80, Lars Karlsson, started in 1971 his company 'Dataindustrier AB' (approximately translated as "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
 The numbers in the name came from the intended support of Intel 4004, Motorola 6800 (later also MOS 6502) and Intel 8080 (later also Zilog Z80).